Documentation

 Use cases

-Create a reference first, then generate an assessment roadmap from it.
-Participants are evaluated against the reference profile as they play episodes.
+Create a reference first, then generate an assessment roleplay from it.
+Participants are evaluated against the reference profile as they play sessions.

 Hiring